-- Tickets to see a show (there’s little wrapping or waste, simply pop it in a hand-made card).
+- Tickets to a museum or for a show (there’s little wrapping or waste, simply pop it in a hand-made card)

 - Hire a ride in a vintage car, this is especially good for people who need a special outing but can’t go out for a long period.

 - Photos of their childhood, family members and travels presented as a small non-plastic ‘poster’